 One of the reasons why children (and adults) around the world fell in love with J.K.
 Rowling’s Harry Potter series is the depth and intricacy of Rowling’s settings.
 Rowling’s world is one of stark contrasts, from Harry’s aunt and uncle’s ordinary and oppressive suburban home to the towering spires of the series’ school of magic, Hogwarts.

-As you plan and create your setting, think about how you can expand your characters’ environment as the story unfolds.
+As you plan and create your setting [a section of Now Novel’s idea finding tool is devoted to this – try it], think about how you can expand your characters’ environment as the story unfolds.
 For example, if you’re writing a novel set in a real-world city, think about how a plot development might take a primary character to a region of the city they’ve never frequented.
 This expansive approach to setting helps to prevent a static, unchanging and ultimately boring setting.

 The Victorian author Charles Dickens was a master at crafting believable, mood-filled settings.
 Dickens’ London is almost a character in itself in novels such as Great Expectations (1861) and Nicholas Nickleby (1861).
 In this setting description example from Oliver Twist (1838), Dickens creates a journey into the bustling heart of 19th Century London: